 National Geographic calls the "Badwater Race" in Death Valley "The hardest foot race on the planet."
 I knew I had to do it.
 With another year of training, that's what I set out to conquer.
-But unlike the annual race event, I decided to do it without the assistance of a support crew.
-Arguably, making it 10X times harder.
+But unlike the annual official race event, I decided to do it without the assistance of a support crew in a run through Death Valley solo unassisted run.
+Arguably, making it 10X times harder and more dangerous.

-Death Valley is the hottest place on the planet with summer temperatures over a scorching 130 degrees Fahrenheit and 54 degrees Celsius.
+Death Valley is the hottest place on the planet with summer temperatures over a scorching 130 degrees Fahrenheit (54 degrees Celsius).
 It's a desert with nothing but rocks, sand, and snakes.
-In the annual race, each runner has a support team to carry the food, water and supplies.
+In the official annual race, each runner has a support team to carry the food, water and supplies.
 But I would cross Death Valley without any assistance of any kind.
-It's a race against the clock where I push a cart filled with my water, food, and supplies.
+It's a race against the clock where I push a cart filled with my water, food, and supplies chasing.